 Finding the Best Places to Retire Since 2006!

 Overview: Carrabelle is a working fishing village and deep water seaport on the eastern Florida Panhandle.
 It dates from 1877 and sits at the convergence of three rivers and the Gulf of Mexico.
-Surrounded by water, open land and forests, Carrabelle exudes an old fashioned Florida vibe but is growing quickly, doubling in size during the last decade or two.
+Surrounded by water, open land and forests, Carrabelle exudes an old fashioned Florida vibe.

 Tate's Hell State Forest and Apalachicola State Forest border Carrabelle to the north and are the place for camping, hiking and biking.
 They are also teeming with wildlife.
 Neighborhoods are rural, and homes range from shacks and cottages to nice, brick ranch ramblers.

 Carrabelle Population: 2,800 (city proper)